TySeddon/joi-skill-music/TestCases.md

 then music will resume

 Given session is playing
-when say "Hy Mycroft, stop"
+when say "Hey Mycroft, stop"
 then skill will stop

+Given song is playing
+when song ends
+then system says a follow-up dialog

+Given song is not playing
+when song starts
+then system says an intro dialog